GSA/idmanagement.gov/_implement/yubikey-guide.md

     standards.
 This variability is why, in most organizational contexts, platform authenticators may not be recommended or allowed.

-2. External authenticators (aka USB Authenticators) - Are independent devices such as your YubiKey that have one single purpose.
+2. External authenticators, aka USB Authenticators - Are independent devices such as your YubiKey that have one single purpose.
 These store the resident keys directly on the device itself, meaning the private keys reside solely within the physical bounds of the external authenticator.
 This approach generally offers a higher level of security